isl/PressModuleV2/README.md

 * Enable PRESS Organization Field & PRESS Publication Module
 * In case not all menus appear, please clear all caches from "[yourwebsite]/admin/config/development/performance"

-#### Module Configuration
+### Module Configuration

+#### Empty Database

 * Go at "[yourwebsite]/admin/config/publications/publication_mod"
   * Add Blazegraph REST API URL
   * Add the Ontology Prefix
+  * Create the Organizations that are going to be used for PRESS.
+Go to Configuration -> PRESS Publication Module -> Edit Organizations (or "[yourwebsite]/admin/config/publications/publication_mod/edit_orgs").
+Then add the Organizations based on the Format provided,  "[Label] | [Blazegraph_value] | [array of possible values (for LDAP)]".
+* When you enable for the first time the PRESS Publication Module, it adds three fields for the user account and one user role called "Power User"
+  * You have to enable role "Publication Mod Power User" for the selected user to add a Publication without being a contributor.
+The module assigns automatically the admin as Power User
+  * You will also have to fill the above fields for your account in order to use the module.

+#### Importing a Database

+If you already have a database loaded in Blazegraph, you can import the Publications and create the static pages for each publication, as well as import the Organizations from the database.

+* Go at "[yourwebsite]/admin/config/publications/publication_mod"
+  * Add Blazegraph REST API URL
+  * Add the Ontology Prefix
   * Import the Organizations.
-Go to Configuration -> PRESS Publication Module -> Edit Organizations Tab (or "[yourwebsite]/admin/config/publications/publication_mod/edit_orgs").
+Go to Configuration -> PRESS Publication Module -> Edit Organizations (or "[yourwebsite]/admin/config/publications/publication_mod/edit_orgs").
 Then click on "Import Organizations from Blazegraph" and then "Submit Changes"
+  * Import the Publications.
+Go to Configuration -> PRESS Publication Module -> Import Publications (or "[yourwebsite]/admin/config/publications/publication_mod/import_pubs").
+Then click on "Import from Blazegraph".
 * When you enable for the first time the PRESS Publication Module, it adds three fields for the user account and one user role called "Power User"
-  * You have to be a Power User to add a Publication without being a contributor.
+  * You have to enable role "Publication Mod Power User" for the selected user to add a Publication without being a contributor.
 The module assigns automatically the admin as Power User
   * You will also have to fill the above fields for your account in order to use the module.